michsun/movie-recommendation/data/README.md

 # Dataset

-The dataset used for this project is the [MovieLens Latest Small](https://grouplens.org/datasets/movielens/).
+The dataset used for this project is the [MovieLens Latest Small Dataset](https://grouplens.org/datasets/movielens/).
 Download the dataset and place it in the `data` folder.
 The folder structure should look like this:

 ```
 /movie-recommendation/